-The QC35 II keeps its functionality simple with a three-button module on the right ear cup to manage calls and playback.
+The QC35 II keeps functionality simple with a three-button module on the right ear cup to manage calls and playback.
 Bose is also one of the first audio brands to integrate a dedicated Google Assistant button.
 A power/pairing switch is located on the front of the right ear cup, and it produces a nice recoil effect when pushed.
-The learning curve here is elementary, but the 700 is just more exotic.
+The learning curve here is elementary, but the 700 are just more exotic.

 Both pair of headphones grant access to all three major digital assistants: Siri, Google Assistant, and Alexa.
 You can use a voice command to trigger Alexa.
 The 700 handled speech recognition much better than the QC35 II, accounting for every syllable.
 I was particularly impressed by how fast Google Assistant responded to my inquiries.
-It was also useful to have notifications (e.g. Gmail, Facebook and incoming calls) available at the touch of a button.
-The QC35 II operates similarly, but voice commands are not as fluid as they are on the 700.
+It was also useful to have notifications (e.g. Gmail (opens in new tab), Facebook and incoming calls) available at the touch of a button.
+The QC35 II operate similarly, but voice commands are not as fluid as they are on the 700.

 Winner: Bose 700

 Bose 700 vs Bose QC35 II: Active noise cancellation

 Comparing the noise cancellation in the Bose 700 and Bose QC35 II may seem unfair, but that’s only because of the numerous upgrades Bose integrated into the latest flagship model.
 The company revamped its adaptive microphone technology for the 700, giving the headphones a major advantage over their predecessor.